mbj/developers-bicycles/README.md

 Humans outclass all living beings in terms of movement efficiency when using a bicycle.

-We should have the equivalents of bicycles for the brains of developers.
+We should have the equivalents of bicycles for developer brains.

 ---